 For European and American opinion makers, clergy, and writers, Greco-Roman literature and philosophy were central to formal education; classical works were the common currency of cultural exchange.
-Neoclassicism was increasingly at the core of humanistic learning, public symbolism, and revolutionary political thought.
-And it was a point of view and intellectual force in Boston and New England, New York and Philadelphia, Virginia and South Carolina, spreading across the continent in the nineteenth century, reified in colleges, courthouses and museums that look like Greek temples.
+Neoclassicism stood at the center of humanistic learning, public symbolism, and revolutionary political thought.
+And it was a point of view and intellectual force in Boston and New England, New York and Philadelphia, Virginia and South Carolina, spreading across the continent in the 19th century, reified in colleges, courthouses and museums that look like Greek temples.

-Winterer observes that along with the Classic Revival, there was fascination with ancient Egyptian culture, kindled in part by Napoleon’s Egyptian Campaign (1798-1801).
-Archaeologists, scholars and visitors throughout the nineteenth century spurred American interest.
-Cleopatra, the Pyramids, the Sphinx, mummies, and obelisks all became part of popular American consciousness and culture.
+Along with the Classic Revival, there was fascination with ancient Egyptian culture, kindled in part by Napoleon’s Egyptian Campaign (1798-1801).
+Archaeologists, scholars and visitors throughout the 19th century spurred American interest.
+Cleopatra, the Pyramids, the Sphinx, mummies, and obelisks all became part of popular American consciousness and popular culture.

 Between the 1840s and 1880s, with many long interruptions, Americans built a colossal obelisk in the middle of the national capitol, a symbolic fixture of ancient Egypt and Rome, and called it the Washington Monument.

-Neoclassicism was in part a political phenomenon.
-In the late eighteenth century, spurred by classical ideas, Americans established a republican government modeled on Greek and Roman principles.
+Neoclassicism was additionally a political phenomenon.
+In the late 18th century, spurred by classical ideas, Americans established a republican government modeled on Greek and Roman principles.
 This was a form of government that cherished liberty, using ancient models to try to reform polities, protect individuals, and constrain tyranny.